 How to access shortcuts in iMessage

-In iOS 11, accessing more options requires tapping on the information icon in the upper right-hand corner.
-From there, you’re able to choose from FaceTime, FaceTime audio, and more details — such as images, attachments, location, and the ability to hide alerts or send read receipts.
+In iOS 11, accessing more options required you to tap on the information icon in the upper right-hand corner.
+From there, you could choose from FaceTime, FaceTime audio, and more details — such as images, attachments, location, and the ability to hide alerts or send read receipts.

 With iOS 12, the information icon is more hidden but it makes the iMessage interface look cleaner.
 You can find it by tapping on the contact name within the message window, which also presents you with shortcuts for FaceTime and audio — tapping on those icons will enable either FaceTime option.